5 Common Roadblocks to Leveraging Outside Expertise

 As a result, most of the time, a particular category only resides in the hands of a category manager for two or three years at a time.
-As we discussed in our “Revolving Door” series, this reality tends to stand in the way of effective expense management efforts, as a stream of buyers are continuously learning about the expenses they “manage” but rarely driving lasting value.
+As we discussed in our “Revolving Door” series, this reality tends to stand in the way of effective expense management efforts, as a stream of buyers is continuously learning about the expenses they “manage” but rarely driving lasting value.

 It is understandable for a buyer to feel as though they need to familiarize themself with a category before embarking on an initiative within.
 What tends to get missed, however, is that there is no better way to gain a true understanding of an expense than aligning with a targeted expert—incentivized to advocate for you—and learning from them.
-When the engagement is done, you can make an informed decision about whether to bring the expense back in-house or keep the outside resource around to support with continued management.
+When the engagement is done, you can make an informed decision about whether to bring the expense back in-house or keep the outside resource around to support continued management.